cardpay/php-sdk-v3/README.md

-# PHP SDK for CardPay API v3
+# PHP SDK for Cardpay API v3
-The CardPay API uses HTTP verbs and a RESTful endpoint structure.
+The Cardpay API uses HTTP verbs and a RESTful endpoint structure.
 Request and response payloads are formatted as JSON.

 - API version: 3.0
 - Package version: 1.0.0